-- 4. Ensure that the Port's public engagement processes and strategies capture all voices affected by Port land use planning, development, leasing, environmental, resilience, and business activities. - a.
+- d.
+Ensure timely Port staff updates to PACs during project design-development processes before final decisions are made. - de.
+Enhance communication between PACs and the Port Commission by, for example, providing periodic PAC reports at Port Commission meetings as needed and encouraging Commissioner attendance at PAC meetings. - ef.
+Promote efforts by Port staff and PAC members to broaden city-wide and, when appropriate, regional citizen participation and input. - 4.
+Ensure that the Port's public engagement processes and strategies capture all voices affected by Port land use planning, development, leasing, environmental, resilience, and business activities. - a.
 Continue to provide opportunities for interested and affected parties to engage in early, active, and ongoing participation in public decision-making processes. - b.
 Ensure that advisory committees, working groups, and other citizen committees reflect the diversity of resident, business, environmental, and other interests in the city and the region. - c.
 Incorporate outreach to community-based organizations and other groups that work on equity issues to broaden participation. - d.
 Continue to distribute information about Port meetings and events to a wide range of community organizations to reach a diverse cross-section of residents and stakeholders. - e.
 Seek new ways to improve stakeholder engagement and outreach so that all communities, including disadvantaged communities and communities who experience barriers to participation, can participate more fully in decision-making processes related to implementation of the Waterfront Plan.
-Examples might include using a variety of venues throughout the community, scheduling meetings during different times of the day, providing outreach materials in different languages, and using facilitation techniques that encourage participation.
+Examples might include using a variety of venues throughout the community, scheduling meetings during different times of the day, utilization of new technologies, providing outreach materials in different languages, and using facilitation techniques that encourage participation.